qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Attribute actions are defined from the vector :guilabel:`Layer Properties` dialog.
-To define an action, open the vector :guilabel:`Layer Properties` dialog and click on the :guilabel:`Actions` menu.
+To define an action, open the vector :guilabel:`Layer Properties` dialog and click on the :guilabel:`Actions` tab.
 Go to the :guilabel:`Action properties`.
 Select 'Generic' as type and provide a descriptive name for the action.
 The action itself must contain the name of the application that will be executed when the action is invoked.